The most iconic location in Jasper National Park - Spirit Island has to be seen to be believed.

 By the start of March most sites are gone and by May there's nothing left.
 At this stage hunting for cancellations, which by the way are quite common, is your only option.
 Since the reservation system forces people to make plans so far in the future, many simply are not able to adhere to their original travel plans.

 The campground costs 9.80$ per person per night plus an 11.70$ reservation fee.
-If you have a backcountry wilderness pass (68.70$ paid annually) the backcountry campsites are free.
+Bear in mind you will steel required a Parks Pass to enter the parks on top of that.

 Is it better to do the trip in a Canoe or Kayak?